Tag Archive | Kerry King

 “It was our best work since we got rid of Mossedegh in Iran in ’53.
 Or Arbenz in Guatemala in ’54.
 Or Allende in Chile in ’73.
 Or….well, you get the point.”

 “The thing is, I’ve begun to realize that this sort of thing is dangerous.
-After all, if the CIA can destroy Slayer or overthrow the government of a foreign country or randomly kill civilians who happened to be in the same vicinity as people we believe to be terrorists without the consent of the American people, then what is the point of even calling our country a democracy.
-I started thinking of what a soulless, unaccountable beast like the CIA could do if it really put its mind to it.
-Forcing Exodus to do a ska album?
-Getting Testament to hire Michael Bolton as their lead singer?
-Letting Janick Gers write all the songs on the next Maiden record?
-The possibilities were too horrible to consider.”
+After all, if the CIA can destroy Slayer or overthrow the government of a foreign country or randomly kill civilians who happened to be in the same vicinity as people we believe to be terrorists without the consent of the American people, then what is the point of even calling our country a democracy.”

 “So, I have chosen you to help put a stop to this.
 Publish this article tomorrow and remind America that in a democracy, the government needs to be accountable to the people or else they have ceased being a democracy.
 That transparency is the only thing that can keep us from becoming a nation capable of any atrocity in the name of opening new markets and exploiting new sources of human capital.
 That America should stand for something greater than the principal of bending other, weaker nations to our will.
 And that Slayer should start writing stuff that sounds more like it did before Divine Intervention, because honestly, the new stuff hasn’t been all that impressive.
 Except for God Hates Us All.
 That was pretty cool.”